ACL Post Reconstruction Rehab:

 Prior to surgery, rehabilitation should begin.
 Strength, proprioception, endurance, and gait patterns all suffer after ACL damage.
 In reality, both the injured and healthy legs experience changes in strength and proprioception.
 Instability is the predominant symptom of an ACL tear in the knee.
 This is characterized by ‘giving way’ episodes, which can lead to more joint injury and, eventually, long-term degenerative changes.

-A ‘pre-habilitative’ program before to surgery should aim towards the following outcomes: full range of motion equal to the opposite knee, minimal joint swelling, enough strength and neuromuscular control, and a positive state of mind.
+A ‘pre-habilitative’ program before surgery should aim towards the following outcomes: full range of motion equal to the opposite knee, minimal joint swelling, enough strength and neuromuscular control, and a positive state of mind.

-KEY FEATURES OF POST-ACLR REHABILITATION:
+KEY FEATURES OF POST-ACL-Reconstruction REHABILITATION:

 RANGE OF MOTION & FLEXIBILITY: